-Dr. Cynthia Cabalfin is an internist.
-Dr. Cabalfin's patients gave her an average rating of 3.0 out of 5 stars.
-She is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-She attended medical school at Far Eastern University, Nicanor Reyes Medical Foundation.
-Her training includes a residency program at Morristown Memorial Hospital.
-Dr. Cabalfin's professional affiliations include OSF Saint Francis Medical Center, OSF Medical Group, and OSF Saint Elizabeth Medical Center.
+Dr. Cynthia Cabalfin's medical specialty is general internal medicine.
+She has received a 3.0 out of 5 star rating by her patients.
+She accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Cabalfin studied medicine at Far Eastern University, Nicanor Reyes Medical Foundation.
+Her medical residency was performed at Morristown Memorial Hospital.
+Dr. Cabalfin's hospital/clinic affiliations include OSF Saint Francis Medical Center, OSF Medical Group, and OSF Saint Elizabeth Medical Center.

 Conditions / Treatments

 Medicare Patient Ethnicity

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.